 Waitzkin often had to make tough decisions under very challenging conditions – in the heat of a chess battle or during a martial arts fight.
-Keeping in control of your emotions is the most important factor and what separates the winner from the loser.
+Staying in control of your emotions is a key element and what separates the winner from the loser.

-Waitzkin emphasizes the importance of regaining focus, separating yourself from the scene to get a new perspective and a clearer view.
-He did that by splashing water into his face, getting up and getting a drink of water, deep breathing, and even doing some physical exercise.
-He calls is “psychological flushing” because it takes your brain off the subject completely for a minute or two.
+Waitzkin emphasizes the importance of regaining focus and separating yourself from the scene to get a new perspective and a clearer view.
+He did that by splashing water into his face, getting up to grab a drink, deep breathing, and even doing some quick physical exercise.
+He calls this technique “mental / psychological flushing” because it takes your brain off the subject completely for a minute or two.
 Afterwards you come back refreshed and with a brand new perspective.

 Every day we are bombarded with exciting news, flashy advertisements, attention-grabbing headlines and highly inspiring stories.
-What this does to our minds can be deadly for high performers.
+What this does to our minds can be deadly for novices who can’t filter the input correctly.
 We are so used to seeing new and exciting things all the times that we get bored easily.
 When nothing happens, we are looking for distractions which then often lead to making mistakes.

 “…almost without exception, champions are specialists whose styles emerge from profound awareness of their unique strengths, and who are exceedingly skilled at guiding the battle in that direction.” – Josh Waitzkin